jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

   errata mitigation for platforms with a non-arm interconnect using the errata ABI.
 By default its disabled (``0``).

+- ``PSA_CRYPTO``: Boolean option for enabling MbedTLS PSA crypto APIs support.
+  The platform will use PSA compatible Crypto APIs during authentication and image measurement process by enabling this option.
+It uses APIs defined as per the `PSA Crypto API specification`_.
+By default its disabled (``0``).

 GICv3 driver options
 --------------------